a-jennings/a-jennings/README.md

 Thanks for stopping by! 🖖

-👨🏻‍🏫 I'm currently a part time teaching assistant for Le Wagon!
+👨🏻‍🏫 I'm currently a teaching assistant for Le Wagon coding bootcamp!

 🌱 I’m currently learning React!